 Like most upgrades, this is performed during off hours or slower times.

-As a general rule, less than 50 extensions may take three to six months.
+As a general rule, less than 50 seats may take two to six weeks.
 Yes, it can be done faster, but the question becomes should it be done faster.

 The fastest options normally are the least customizable.
-Most hosted companies are not going to build features unless they can sell them across their customer base.
+Most cloud companies are not going to build features unless they can sell them across their customer base.

 |If you are going on-prem, you are likely adding hardware at the same time you are taking hardware away.
 The existing infrastructure must be redesigned.
 This requires a ample amount of coordination, very specific project planning and expected troubleshooting.

-From my experience in call centers, on-prem solutions take six months inimum.
+From my experience in contact centers, on-prem solutions take six months to a year inimum to deploy.
 If projects are phased, they may take years.